-CodeIgniter 4 form validation can be done using built-in validation rules as well as by creating custom validation rules.
-In this topic, we will create a registration form and validate the form data when user submits this form.
-In case validation fails, we will display error message.
-We will use callback validation as well in this example by creating custom rules.
+We will develop a registration form and validate the form after submission.
+If validation fails, we will display validation error messages.
+We will also use callback validation by creating custom rules.

 composer create-project codeigniter4/appstarter form

-It creates a folder named 'form' in D:/projects and CodeIgniter4 is installed in that folder.
+It creates a folder named 'form' in D:/projects and CodeIgniter 4 is installed in that folder.

 Below is a screenshot of the registration page: